docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

         return self.linear(x)
 ```

+Similarly, the `VisionEncoder` also takes a `DocumentArray` of `Image`s as input, and returns an embedding `TorchTensor` as output.
+However, it operates on the `image` attribute of each Document.

+Now we can instantiate our encoders:

 ```python
 vision_encoder = VisionEncoder().to(DEVICE)
 text_encoder = TextEncoder().to(DEVICE)
 ```

 As you can see, DocArray helps us to clearly convey what data is expected as input and output for each method, all through Python type hints.

-## Train the model in a constrative way between Text and Image (CLIP)
+## Train the model in a contrastive way between Text and Image (CLIP)

-Now that we have defined our dataloader and our models we can train the two encoders is a contrastive way.
+Now that we have defined our dataloader and our models, we can train the two encoders is a contrastive way.
 The goal is to match the representation of the text and the image for each pair in the dataset.

 ```python
 optim = torch.optim.Adam(